We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Fresh blueberries: adds the texture and flavor of fresh berries.

-- My cake is too dense.
-You may have added too much flour, overbeaten the cake mixture, or added the liquid too quickly to the batter.
+- Too dense.
+You may have added too much flour, overbeaten the mixture, or added the liquid too quickly to the batter.
 Next time, add the eggs one at a time to the batter and add a tablespoon of flour with them to prevent curdling.

-- My cake didn’t rise.
+- Didn’t rise.
 If your baking powder is over 3 months old, pitch it.
 Use this test to see if your baking powder is still effective.

-- My cake is too dry.
-Most likely, you added too much flour or overbaked the cake.
+- Too dry.
+Most likely, you added too much flour or baked it too long.

 Can I substitute frozen blueberries in baking?

 Yes, you can use frozen blueberries instead of fresh ones in baking.
-For most recipes, including this cake, there is no need to defrost the berries before using.
-In fact, using thawed blueberries isn’t recommended in cakes, because thawed berries leak a lot of liquid, which can spoil the cake.
+For most recipes, there is no need to defrost the berries before using.
+In fact, using thawed blueberries isn’t recommended, because they leak too much liquid into the batter.

-Can I make this cake into a sheet cake?
+Can I make this batter into a sheet cake?

-Yes, you can make this lemon blueberry cake into a sheet cake.
+Yes, you can.
 Make a regular batch of batter and bake in a 9×13-inch pan.
 You may need to increase the baking time by a few minutes, since the pan is a different shape.
-Check for doneness with a toothpick inserted into the center of the cake; it should come out clean.
+Check for doneness with a toothpick inserted into the center; it should come out clean.

-Yes, you can make this cake into muffins.
+Yes, you can make it into muffins.
 Fill the muffin cups 1/2 to 3/4 full of batter, and reduce the baking time by 1/3 to 1/2.
 The muffins are done when a toothpick inserted into the center comes out clean.

-Yes, you can make lemon blueberry cake ahead of time.
+Yes, you can make it ahead of time.
 Store it in the refrigerator and eat within 3 days.
-For longer storage, freeze the cake.
-See the instructions below for how to freeze and defrost lemon blueberry cake.
+For longer storage, freeze it.
+See the instructions below for freezing and defrosting.

 How to Store Lemon Blueberry Cake

-This lemon blueberry cake keeps the best in the fridge, especially if you’re making it during hot weather.
+This dessert keeps the best in the fridge, especially if you’re making it during hot weather.
 The cake slices the best when it’s cold from the fridge.
-However, if you’re making the cake in the winter, you can store it outside of the fridge in a cool place.
+However, if you’re making it in the winter, you can store it outside of the fridge in a cool place.

 Can I freeze lemon blueberry cake?

-Yes, you can freeze lemon blueberry cake!
-Here’s some tips on how to do it, depending on what stage you want to freeze the cake.
+Yes, you can freeze it!
+Here’s some tips on how to do it, depending on what stage you want to freeze it.

-- Whole Decorated Cake: chill the cake for 2-3 hours until cold.
-Wrap the cake in two layers of plastic wrap, then two layers of aluminum foil.
+- Whole Decorated Cake: chill for 2-3 hours until cold.
+Wrap in two layers of plastic wrap, then two layers of aluminum foil.
 Freeze for up to 2 months.

 - Individual Decorated Slices: lay the slices in a zip-top freezer bag or airtight container.
 Seal and freeze for up to 1 month.

-- Undecorated Cake Layers: wrap the cakes in two tight layers of plastic wrap and seal inside of zip-top freezer bags.
+- Undecorated Layers: wrap in two tight layers of plastic wrap and seal inside of zip-top freezer bags.
 Freeze for up to 2 months.

 - Whole Decorated Cake: defrost in the fridge overnight.
 Eat within 2-3 days.